-Division of Mines and Engineering: Engineer of Mines, Bachelor of Science in Mining Engineering, and Bachelor of Science in Engineering.
+Division of Mines and Engineering: Engineer of Mines, Bachelor of Science in Mining Engineering, Metallurgical Engineering, Civil Engineering, and Electrical Engineering, and Electrical Engineering. trical Engineering.

-Division of Arts and Sciences: Bachelor of Arts, Bachelor of Business Administration, Bachelor of Science in the Sciences, and Bachelor of Music.
+Division of Arts and Sciences: Bachelor of Arts, Bachelor of Business Administration, Bachelor of Science in the Sciences and in Education, and Bachelor of Music.